andykawabata/youtube_ad_skipper/README.md

 6)  Click "load unpacked"
 7)  Find the folder you just downloaded/unzipped "youtube_ad_skipper-master" and click "Select Folder"
 8)  Turn "Developer Mode" off

+\*** if you are getting an error that says "
+Manifest file is missing or unreadable" it's likey because the "youtube_ad_skipper-master" folder has another folder within it (with the same name).
+On step 7, Make sure you select the second folder.